New Jersey Roads - Musconetcong River Bridges

 Changewater Road, Changewater Trestle

 So the bridge was razed, what's there to see here?
 Depends how much you like ENGINEERING MEGALITHS.
 Oh, okay then.
 This bridge stood in service for nearly a century, though not active at the very end, with the track coming online in 1862.
-The trestle was built by the Western Railroad Company to connect the Central Railroad to the Delaware, Lackawanna & Western.
+The trestle was built by the Warren Railroad Company to connect the Central Railroad to the Delaware, Lackawanna & Western.

 No slouch itself, the Changewater Rd. bridge that carries CR 645 was built in 1900.
 This is the all original west side of the bridge.